-As an e-commerce business owner, you probably know how much effort and the amount of financial resources it takes to attract visitors to your online store.
-SEO, advertising, social networks, and other measures are often used to drive more traffic.
+As an e-commerce business owner, you probably know the amount of effort and financial resources it takes to attract visitors to your online store.
+SEO, advertising, social networks, and other measures are often used in an attempt to drive more traffic.
 But why do people visit your site only to then leave without making a purchase?
 We can list at least 20 reasons for this frustrating customer behavior.

-However, in this article, we won’t dip into traffic quality or advertising techniques.
+In this article, we won’t dip into traffic quality or advertising techniques.
 Instead, we will discuss the most burning website design issues that kill conversion and several times increase Shopify bounce rate.
-We’ll also tell you about the best practices used for conversion rate optimization in Shopify stores.
+We’ll also tell you about how to reduce bounce rate in Shopify stores.

 #1 Poor Navigation

 Navigation is one of the biggest online store design pain points that should be considered in terms of Shopify bounce rate decrease.
 Most often, navigation turns into a real problem for large online stores selling thousands of products.
-When customers land on your website and start searching for a specific product, bad navigation can push them away immediately.
+When customers land on your website and want to search for a specific product, bad navigation will push them away immediately.

-Your Shopify store will not sell if your website visitors do not have an opportunity to find what they’re looking for without having to go on an epic search.
-Although there is no universal solution for all online stores, there are several recommendations that might help you.
+What’s our point?
+Your Shopify store will not make your website visitors stay if they do not have the opportunity to find what they’re looking for without having to go on an epic search.
+Although there is no universal solution for all online stores, there are several recommendations that can help you.

 Structure the drop-down menu

-A simple and clear catalog structure is the most critical recommendation that must be implemented in every online store to obtain a good click-through rate and consequently low bounce rate.
-Organization is key – it is essential to divide all products into several main categories with subcategories.
-All products should be placed no deeper than the 3rd level of nesting so that the customer can reach the needed goods within three clicks or less.
-If the store’s assortment is extensive, apply catalog filtering.
+A simple and clear catalog structure is the most critical recommendation that we stress.
+One must be implemented in every online store to obtain a good click-through rate and consequently low bounce rate.
+Organization is key – it is essential to divide all your products into main categories and subcategories.
+Also, all your products should be placed no deeper than the 3rd level of nesting so that your customers can reach their desired goods within three clicks or less.
+If your store’s assortment is extensive, apply catalog filtering.

-As an example, take a look at the website for Quad Lock to see a great example with how they structured their drop-down menu.
+Take a look at the website for Quad Lock to see a great example with how they structured their drop-down menu.

-Such category organization allows users to reach the needed page with a simple click.
+Such category organization allows users to reach their needed page with a simple click.
 This leads to customer satisfaction, and happy customers eventually enable you to see a bounce rate decrease.

 Position category blocks correctly

-People tend to pay the most attention to the beginning and end of lists.
-We advise you to take advantage of this trick rather than building your menu blocks chaotically.
+People tend to pay the most attention to the beginning and the end of lists.
+Take advantage of this trick rather than building your menu blocks chaotically.

-Believe it or not, it happens that customers end up not buying just because they can’t easily find the “Buy” button.
-To avoid such a pitfall, look at your website through your customers’ eyes and make sure that all CTA (Call-to-Action) buttons are obvious.
+Believe it or not, sometimes customers don’t buy from a website and leave it just because they can’t easily find the “Buy” button.
+To miss such an easily avoidable pitfall, look at your website through your customers’ eyes and make sure that all CTA (Call-to-Action) buttons are obvious.

 Work on search functionality

-Pay attention to the search capabilities.
-Be sure to configure the following:
+Pay attention to the search capabilities and make sure to include the following:

 - Search by product name or number